-This week, I read a New York Times article, “The Other Side of Languishing Is Flourishing,” that got me thinking about what it truly means to live the good life, particularly now, amidst a worldwide pandemic we all thought would be over a year ago.
-It should be no surprise that the pandemic has taken a toll on our overall wellbeing and has left many of us drained.
+This week, I read a New York Times article, “The Other Side of Languishing Is Flourishing,” that got me thinking about what it truly means to live the good life, particularly now, as we are close to leaving behind a worldwide pandemic It should be no surprise that the pandemic has taken a toll on our overall wellbeing and left many of us drained.
 Still, Blum writes of “hope [in] the air:”

 “A growing body of research shows that there are simple steps you can take to recharge your emotional batteries and spark a sense of fulfillment, purpose and happiness.
 The psychology community calls this lofty combination of physical, mental and emotional fitness ‘flourishing.’”

-There is much agreement amongst my team at 6AM Health that getting outside is one sure way to get back to a state of “flourishing.”
+There is much agreement amongst our team at 6AM Health that getting outside is one sure way to get back to a state of “flourishing.”
 And if you still aren’t totally on board?

 Here are the top 4 reasons why we think you should be spending more time outside: